Travels through Farynshire: The last post

 I suspect that the White Crag is the reason there are so many poets in Riversouth; it has been said that the sight of it stirs the soul.
 I’m not a poet, but even I can see that it is beautiful.
 It looks like a giant wave, rising up over Meyshore Bay, jutting out into the sea that crashes into the rocks at the bottom of the hundred foot chalk-face.
 The White Palace sits right at the top of this cliff, gleaming white but presumably not made out of chalk.
 Its gardens sweep back down the slopes of the Crag, and some of these are open to the public.

-The Zag starts at the end of the Promenade, winding its steep way up the Crag.
+The Zag starts at the end of the Promenade, winding its steep way up the Crag (The Zag-Crag is top of most Must-do lists for Farynshire).
 When you start off it’s not too bad: just a nice pleasant slope that’s quite wide and dusty, and there are a few benches on the grass verges where you can sit to watch the sea.
 But then the path becomes narrower and steeper as it cuts through head-high gorse bushes.
-We had a couple of unpleasant moments in the gorse as we stood aside to let people coming down the Zag passed.
-The gorse ends quite abruptly, and it’s best to be prepared when it does, because you are suddenly at the edge of the cliff.
+We had a couple of prickly moments in the gorse as we stood aside to let people coming down the Zag passed.

-I had not realised how far we had climbed through the gorse, but suddenly we were in a blustering sea breeze, and the open ocean stretched to the horizon in front of us.
+I had not realised how far we had climbed through the gorse, and it ends very abruptly!
+Suddenly we were in a blustering sea breeze, and the open ocean stretched to the horizon in front of us.
 When we looked back toward Riversouth, I could not believe how small everything was; the Ferris wheel on the Promenade looked like a toy.
 That at least gave me something to focus on, a distraction from the unexpected drop that just opens up right in front of you.
 Well, that’s what it feels like anyway.
 You don’t actually fall, but I wonder how many did before the inadequate “fence” was put up – a fence that consisted of three parallel wires that would not bear the weight of a falling cushion.

 The path hugs the side of the cliff as it winds its way up the Crag.
 It widens out at certain points, and there are benches where you can rest and take in the view.
 My favourite part of the Zag is a wildflower rockery where delicate pink and purple flowers grow out of an old rockfall, carpeting the boulders in delicate blooms.
 It looks like someone’s garden, but apparently it is completely natural.